Hollywood’s Skydance Interactive doubles down on VR for the long term

 GamesBeat: Is there a broader, longer-term strategy around VR?

 Hewish: We really look at the next couple of years as an opportunity to establish ourselves as a triple-A player in the VR space, establish ourselves as one of the leaders, if not the leader, in VR.
-We believe that the market will pop in a few years, once we have additional hardware cycles, prices come down, and friction is removed from the whole process of setting it up and everything.
+We believe that the market will pop in a few years.
+Once we have additional hardware cycles, prices come down, and friction is removed from the whole process of setting it up and everything.
 We want to be there when the market takes off.
 That’s how we believe we can position ourselves as a new interactive company.